-Pull the starter grip slowly with your right hand until you feel it engage - and then give it a brisk strong pull and push down the front handle at the same time.
-Do not pull out the starter rope to full length - it might otherwise break.
-Do not let the starter grip snap back.
-Guide it slowly back into the housing so that the starter rope can rewind properly.
+With the right hand, pull the starter grip slowly until you feel it engage - and then give it a brisk strong pull - simultaneously press down on the handlebar - do not pull the starter rope out all the way - risk of breakage!
+Do not let the starter grip snap back - guide it vertically back into the housing so that the starter rope can rewind properly

-Machines without additional manual fuel pump: If the engine is new or after a long out-of-service period or if the tank has been run dry (engine stops), it may be necessary to pull the starter rope several times to prime the fuel system.
+With a new engine or after a long period of disuse, with machines without an additional manual fuel pump, it may be necessary to pull the starter rope several times - to prime the fuel line.